Public discussion #245

 EmDash

-worker-mailer matters to the EmDash conversation because it already covers SMTP on Cloudflare Workers.
-What remains open is the shared provider contract around it.
-This page stays on that line.
+worker-mailer matters to the EmDash conversation because SMTP and Resend already run on Cloudflare Workers.
+The sandbox bundles exist today; the shared provider contract is still evolving.
+This page keeps those two realities separate.

 What is already true